Can You Sue for Poor Workmanship?

 Below are the answers to some of the most asked questions about construction law disputes:

-1. Can You Refuse to Pay a Contractor for Bad Work?
+1. Do You Have to Pay a Contractor for Bad Work?

 You may refuse to pay a contractor for shoddy work, but ensure you have a legitimate reason.
 For example, if you have documented evidence that the contractor failed to meet timelines or quality standards stipulated in the contract, you may withhold payment.
 However, considering how complex construction disputes can be, it’s best to contact an attorney as soon as you encounter any challenge.